rahulteja1/rahulteja1.github.io/README.md

 - ⚡ Fun fact **I'm a skilled 8-ball pool player and once cleared the table with a trick shot that left everyone at the table in awe—definitely a memorable game!**

-<h3 align="left">About</h3>
+<h3 align="left">About:</h3>
 I'm a passionate Data Scientist with a Master's in Data Science from Michigan Tech and a track record of transforming data into strategic insights.
 With over 3 years of experience, I've honed my skills in advanced statistical analysis, machine learning, and deep learning, consistently driving impactful results.

 I thrive in environments where I can blend technical expertise with strategic thinking to solve complex problems and uncover valuable insights.
 My experience spans diverse industries, allowing me to adapt and apply my skills to a wide range of challenges.

 What Drives Me:
-• Uncovering insights that drive business growth and efficiency.
+- Uncovering insights that drive business growth and efficiency.
-• Leveraging advanced analytics to solve real-world problems.
+- Leveraging advanced analytics to solve real-world problems.
-• Continuously learning and applying new technologies and methods.
+- Continuously learning and applying new technologies and methods.

 Core Competencies:
-• Data Analysis & Visualization
+- Data Analysis & Visualization
-• Machine Learning & Deep Learning
+- Machine Learning & Deep Learning
-• Predictive Modeling & Forecasting
+- Predictive Modeling & Forecasting
-• Data-Driven Decision Making
+- Data-Driven Decision Making

-Outside of my professional life, I find inspiration in personal development books like "The Compound Effect" and "The Positive Dog," which guide my approach to continuous improvement and maintaining a positive mindset.
+Outside of my professional life, I find inspiration in personal development books like "The Compound Effect," "The Positive Dog," "How to Start a Conversation and Make Friends," "How to Win Friends & Influence People," and "Believe & Achieve."
+These books have taught me the value of small, consistent actions and the importance of building positive relationships.
+They motivate me to stay resilient, embrace growth, and create meaningful connections with others.
+By applying their lessons, I aim to improve my own journey and support those around me.

 I'm always eager to connect with like-minded professionals and explore opportunities to make a meaningful impact through data science.
 Let’s connect and explore how we can drive innovation together!